Skip to contents

 Confidence Intervals

 For the SMDs calculated in this package we use the non-central t method, those outlined by Goulet-Pelletier and Cousineau (2018), and approximate methods using the t and normal distributions.
 These calculations are only approximations and newer formulations may provide better coverage (e.g., Cousineau and Goulet-Pelletier 2021).
-In any case, if the calculation of confidence intervals for SMDs is of the utmost importance then I would strongly recommend using bootstrapping techniques rather than any of these approximations whenever possible (Kirby and Gerlanc 2013).
+In any case, if the calculation of confidence intervals for SMDs is of the utmost importance then I would strongly recommend using bootstrapping techniques rather than any of these approximations whenever possible (Kirby and Gerlanc 2013), and these methods are available in the boot_smd_calc function.

 The calculations of the confidence intervals for the goulet and nct methods involve a two step process: 1) using the noncentral t-distribution to calculate the lower and upper bounds of \(\lambda\), and 2) transforming this back to the effect size estimate.
 These noncentrality methods are not without their detractors (Spanos 2021).
 The normal and t methods are much simpler and less computationally intensive, but may have varying levels of accuracy (see Viechtbauer 2007 for more details).